Each player faced rejection in their basketball life. Too bad. They’re not taking no for answer.

 Their names hardly slip off a casual fan’s tongue.
 Who cares.
 They remain intent they’ll become recognized soon enough.

 That moment happened in the Lakers’ 116-103 victory Tuesday over the Clippers in a designated home game at Staples Center, and it’s likely that only they expected it.
 The Lakers’ bench combined for 76 points, the third highest total in franchise history.
 They played the entire fourth quarter and closed out the game scoring the last 46 points.
 And as they hustled and high-fived their way toward victory, perhaps Kobe Bryant could take his time rehabbing his left torn Achilles tendon.

 “We can win every game if we go out and play,” said Lakers guard Jordan Farmar, who posted 16 points on 6 of 10 shooting in 27 minutes.
 “We’re talented enough to make that happen.
-We’re just trying to hold down the fort so we get our hold team back.
+We’re just trying to hold down the fort until we get our whole team back.
 We’ll see how far we can take this.”

 That they already took this with a season-opening win against the Clippers says plenty already.

 Weren’t the Clippers supposed to carve up the Lakers’ defense with a heavy serving of Chris Paul?
 Wasn’t Blake Griffin and DeAndre Jordan supposed to continue Lob City?
 Wasn’t Clippers coach Doc Rivers supposed to bring a championship attitude to this new team?
 With plans to cover up the Lakers’ championship banners and retired jerseys during home games, weren’t the Clippers supposed to prove they can also beat them much like they did last season in a regular-season sweep?